-Greetings from Florence, where we just bid Arriverderci to the ladies who spent 8 days with us on a secret soggiorno (sojourn) to hidden places in and around Tuscany.
+Greetings from Florence, where we just bid Arriverderci to the ladies who spent 8 days with us on a secret soggiorno (sojourn) to hidden places during our small group tour of Tuscany>

 We spent the week with the “who’s who” of the Italian Renaissance in the very places where they created wonders that gave the world so many gifts.